GetTerminus/terminus-ui/terminus-ui/input/src/input.component.md

 ></ts-input>
 ```

-If only the required asterisk is needed rather than valiation errors, the `isRequired` flag can be used:
+If only the required asterisk is needed rather than validation errors, the `isRequired` flag can be used:

 ```html
 <ts-input